 The most innovative aspect of our current research is the breaking down of climate change questions to ecologically relevant scales and studying them at exceptionally high resolution.
 Our main goal is the characterisation of micro- (diurnal temperature and pH) to macroscale (e.g. marine summer heatwaves, freshening- and upwelling events) habitat fluctuations and the response of organisms and communities to this natural variability as well as the extent to which these habitat fluctuations influence (amplify or buffer) future climate change impacts.
-We recently showed that thermal variability might provide refuge from climate-related stress in starfish and mussels.
+We recently showed that thermal variability might provide refuge from climate-related stress in an echinoderm and in a bivalve.

 To achieve this, we have established mesocosm infrastructure, solely developed to study the effects of environmental variability of multiple drivers (temperature, salinity, pH, light) at various temporal scales (diurnal – seasonal) in single species and communities: